DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/run-tests.md

 You should specify the browsers where you want to run tests in the first command line parameter.

-TestCafe automatically detects the supported browsers installed on the local machine.
+TestCafe automatically detects supported browsers installed on the local machine.
 Use [browser aliases](../../concepts/browsers.md) to identify the target browser:

 ```sh
 testcafe chrome ./tests/